Hyperlexia is a learning disability and condition characterized by early reading and reading beyond what’s common for the child’s age group.

 The Relationship Between Hyperlexia And Dyslexia

-Where hyperlexia is characterized by extraordinary reading skills, dyslexia is characterized by having difficulty reading and spelling.
+Where hyperlexia is characterized by extraordinary reading skills, the characteristics of dyslexia usually involve difficulty learning to read and spell.

-But, children with dyslexia understand what they’re reading and typically have strong communication and comprehension skills.
+However, dyslexic children are more likely to understand what they’re reading and typically have strong communication and comprehension skills.

 They are also fast and creative thinkers.